microsoft/BCTech/samples/AdminCenterApi/Authentication.md

  2. *Register new application*
      - Click "App registrations"
      - Click "New registration"
-     - Give a name such as "App for managing customer Business Central environments"
+     - Give a name such as "App for managing Business Central environments"
      - Select "Accounts in any organizational directory (Any Azure AD directory - Multitenant)"
      - Add a redirect URI: "Public client/native" and "nativeBusinessCentralClient://auth"
      - Click "Register"
  3. Create the AAD application's service principal
      - On the AAD application's "Overview" page, locate the "Managed application in local directory" property
-     - If the value is a link that is called "Create Service Principal", then click that link
+     - If the value is a link called "Create Service Principal", then click that link
      - Navigate back in the browser to get back to the AAD application's "Overview" page
  4. Make a note of the "Application (client) ID"
  5. Add permission to call Business Central APIs: